joshSzep/therobotoverlord-mono/docs/business-requirements.md

   - Posts submitted in other languages are automatically translated to English on ingestion.
   - Translations are persisted in the database to avoid repeat LLM calls.
   - Cached localized variants may also be stored for display optimization.
+  - **Appeals and Moderation**: Users see both original and translated versions in appeals.
+Moderation decisions are based solely on English translation.
+Translation quality issues can be grounds for successful appeals.
 - **Future Enhancement**
   - Automatic translation of posts into user's preferred language for display.
   - For MVP, only one translation per language is persisted.